 Updated: January 2019

 Are you looking for the best places to eat in Wakefield? – Then you’ve come to the right place.
 Wakefield is both Helen and my home town.
-We’ve lived here all our life, and seen resturants come and go.
-As a result we’ve put together this list of our favourite places to eat in the city, to help you find somewhere to fulfill the needs of your tastebuds on your next visit to the city.
+We’ve lived here all our lives, and seen restaurants come and go.
+As a result, we’ve put together this list of our favourite places to eat in the city, to help you find somewhere to fulfil the needs of your tastebuds on your next visit to the city.

 Lakeside Cafe Newmillerdam

 Newmillerdam is a great local nature reserve popular with birdwatchers, foresters and walkers alike.
 Where Barnsley Road and Hill Road meet you’ll find the public toilets and the ever popular Lakeside Cafe.

 The cafe is open daily until 4pm and serves an extensive range of foods and drinks (including wine and beer on tap).
 Helen opted for the ham and cheese panini while I opted for the chicken and avocado sandwich – both of which come with a choice of fries or salad.

 The Lakeside Cafe is one of our top places to eat in Wakefield due to it’s lovely and quaint with amazing attention to detail, set back from the dam border.
 It makes for the perfect spot to meet friends or recover from a long walk.

 There is a car park adjacent to Lakeside Cafe in Wakefield, however, it does cost to park here (prices at the time of publishing are highlighted in the image below).
 Finally, the cafe is dog-friendly, dogs are welcome inside and outside of the cafe so don’t be put off from visiting if you’re with your four-legged friends!